Anesthesia, Pain Medicine, Animal Welfare

 Dr. Karas started an elective on pain management in 1994 for DVM students and residents, and, along with her anesthesia section colleagues, brought many of the lectures into the school's core curriculum.
 She uses video often in her lectures to illustrate various indicators of pain in many species.

-At the Cummings School, Dr. Karas teaches anesthesia and pain medicine delivery for both companion and laboratory animal populations.
-She is always examining ways to assess pain and improve quality-of-life, either in the clinic or through her research.
+At the Cummings School, Dr. Karas teaches anesthesia and pain medicine for both companion and laboratory animal populations.
+She is always examining ways to assess pain, reduce stress and improve quality-of-life, either in the clinic or through her research.
 This includes reducing the pain of examinations by using skillful sedation, meeting postoperative needs for pain control and treating chronic pain.
+"What I love about teaching is the ability to share this vision of making hospital visits and everyday life as comfortable and fulfilled as possible," she says.
+"There are so many ways to do this—our clinicians and technicians work to diagnose and cure illness; along with that goes the experience of being cared for."

 - DVM - Tufts School of Veterinary Medicine - 1989